 The most amazing birthday present I gave to myself was a solo trip to the Blue Lagoon while I was in Iceland.
 I can’t imagine a better way to celebrate your big day than lounging in a warm pool with a glass of wine!
 Birthday or not, I highly recommend that you book some time on your Iceland adventure to visit the Blue Lagoon.
 Yes, it’s touristy but it’s still worth a visit.

-The Blue Lagoon is actually very close to the Reykjavik International Airport so it’s worth visiting right after you arrive or right before.
-I opted to go right before I got on the plane and it was so great to be able to relax a for a few hours before flying instead of running around the city.
-I also thought I might be too tired to enjoy the lagoon when I first arrived as I was on a red eye from Canada and basically hadn’t slept.
+The Blue Lagoon is very close to the Reykjavik International Airport so it’s worth visiting right after you arrive or right before you leave.
+I opted to go right before I got on the plane and it was great to be able to relax for a few hours before flying instead of running around the city.
+I also thought I might be too tired to enjoy the lagoon when I first arrived as I was on a red-eye from Canada and hadn’t slept.

-The easiest way to get to the lagoon is to drive yourself and there is tons of parking onsite.
-There is also a shuttle bus you have to pay for that will take you to either Reykjavik or the airport once you are done.
+The easiest way to get to the lagoon is to drive yourself and there is a ton of parking onsite.
+There is also the option of a shuttle bus that you have to pay for that will take you to either Reykjavik or the airport once you are done.

 Arriving at the Lagoon

-I would recommend trying to get to the Blue Lagoon as early as possible if you enjoy a less crowded environment.
-I actually ended up going at 11am which is probably peak time and it was pretty busy.
-That being said, the pools are really large and I didn’t find it noisy or disruptive with more people.
-There are a lot of tiny corners where you can have a few minutes of quiet time in the waters.
+If you want to enjoy a less crowded experience, I would recommend getting to the Blue Lagoon as early as possible.
+I arrived at 11 am which is probably peak time so the lagoon was pretty busy.
+That being said, the pools are really large and I didn’t find it noisy or disruptive with so many people.
+There are a lot of tiny corners where you can enjoy some quiet time in the waters.

-When I arrived, I checked in at the front desk with my online voucher I’d printed out from the computer (I’m sure you can just show the online ticket but I like paper).
-There are a few different packages that you can get on the Blue Lagoon website and I highly recommend you take a look and choose the one that works for you.
-I actually ended up taking the Premium package for $100 CAD which included:
+When I arrived, I checked in at the front desk with the online voucher I’d printed out from the computer (I’m sure you can just show the online ticket but I like paper).
+There are a few different packages that you can choose from on the Blue Lagoon website.
+I ended up taking the Premium package for CAD 100 which included:

 - Entrance to the Blue Lagoon